soreRum/soreRum.github.io/rule_chals.md

 Part 1 of the goal was confirmed -> "Analyze the captured traffic and determine whether a Chrome extension payload is being transferred."
 Part 2 of the goal is now to -> "write a Suricata rule that detects this artifact reliably"

+What am I going to target in this rule? the http.response_header and file.data aka the http.response_body
+- `Content-Type: "application/x-chrome-extension"`
+- `"manifest.json"`
+- `"manifest_version": 2`
+- `"name": "Speech Recognition"`
+- `Microsoft.CognitiveServices.Speech.core.dll`
+- the version is not appropiate here because when the extension version changes, this rule goes down the toilet.